Britain's FTSE leads European peers as energy and industrials stocks gain

 "It's not a huge surprise South Africa has lost its investment-grade credit rating, so markets will likely have an initial reprice in terms of corporate exposure, but it would require further economic changes to drive a more prolonged sell-off," said Ed Park, investment director at Brooks Macdonald.

-GKN, which makes engines and components for cars, was down 2 percent, tracking Europe-wide losses in the auto sector, fell 1 percent.
+GKN, which makes engines and components for cars, was down 2 percent, tracking Europe-wide losses in the auto sector, the worst-performing on the day, down 1.6 percent.

+Supermarket Sainsbury was down 1.4 percent, after Kantar Worldpanel data showed sales at the major British retailer dipped slightly in the first quarter while they increased at discount competitors Aldi and Lidl.

 JP Morgan upgraded the firm, which is exposed to a recovery in oil and gas markets, to 'overweight', saying its earnings power had increased.